Thank you for your interest in volunteering!

 - CMHA Distress Line

-- Please note we are no longer accepting applications for our Distress Line position.
-We will re-open this position in 2019.
+- Please note we are currently only accepting applications for the January 2019 Distress Line position.
 For more information on the Distress Line, such as the training calendar for 2019, please click here.

 - CMHA Ambassador Fund Development and Special Events